 - Confidence Improves: The child feels safe, as they are low to the ground.
-Consequently, Kidvelo balance bike’s design lowers the centre of gravity further than any other.
-The bike design helps make balance easier to learn and the low frame step-over makes it easy to mount.
-They control their own speed, and direction and are in control of the situation at all times.
+Consequently, Kidvelo’s balance bike’s design lowers the centre of gravity further than any other.
+The bike design helps make balance easier to learn, and the low frame step-over makes it easy to mount.
+They control their speed, and direction and are in control of the situation at all times.
 Pedal bikes with stabilisers fail miserably at helping children feel confident.
-Then once stabilisers are removed they often have feelings of fear and frustration.
-Born from losing the one thing that helped them keep their balance to start with, the stabilisers.
-Back to square one, a child that has no balance.
-Balance bikes are safer for kids as they can easily put their feet down to stop.
-Riding, with feet up on pedals, they can’t put two feet flat on the ground when they need to stop.
+Then once stabilisers are removed, they often have feelings of fear and frustration.
+Born from losing the one thing that helped them keep their balance, the stabilisers and you are back to square one; a child with no balance.
+Balance bikes are safer for kids as they can quickly put their feet down to stop.
+Riding with feet up on pedals, they can’t put two feet flat on the ground when they need to stop.
 Additionally, they also have to learn to control the brakes at the same time.
 Overwhelming!

 - Freedom to explore: Children learn through play.
-Whilst we aren’t suggesting that your child goes off to explore alone if you allow them to set the direction that they go and the speed they travel at, they feel much more independent and responsible for their own actions.
-They beam with pride when they discover a new favourite place to ride or jump off their first hurdle.
+Whilst we aren’t suggesting that your child goes off to explore alone, if you allow them to set the direction that they go and the speed they travel at, they feel much more independent and responsible for their actions.
+They feel proud when they discover a new favourite place to ride or jump off their first hurdle.
 We would always suggest they walk their bikes across roads, but even then, they will take great pride in everyone watching them with their bike.

-- Convenient for parents: Balance bikes are lighter which means they can be carried far easier, back from nursery or pre-school.
+- Convenient for parents: Balance bikes are lighter, which means they can be carried far easier back from nursery or pre-school.
 Easier to store too, as they are small and even easier to pile on top of the luggage if going away on a family holiday.
-Choose one that easily adjusts to cover growth and a quality bike will cover your child for several years.
+Choose an easily adjustable quality balance bike that will allow for growth spurts and will cover your child for several years.
 With our lifetime warranty on our bikes, it will cater for any siblings, cousins or friends you pass it on to.

 We have put together a few tricks we have learnt over the years in our blog “Tips to getting started”